casa de campo

 One of my favourite places for lunch was the Nineteenth Hole, the club-house bar overlooking the course.
 It's a lovely place to enjoy not-so-lite bites, washed down with a cold beer or glass of wine.

 Perhaps the only problem you will have is trying to fit in all that the place has to offer.
-As well as the three golf courses there are three polo pitches, stabling for several hundred horses which guests can ride, clay pigeon shooting, thirteen tennis courts and a range of water sports both on the sea and on the river.
+As well as the three golf courses there are three polo pitches and a dude ranch, stabling for several hundred horses which guests can ride, clay pigeon shooting, thirteen tennis courts and a range of water sports both on the sea and on the river.
 Oh, then there’s a cigar factory!
 Of course there are the usual facilities such as a fitness centre, spa, pools and numerous bars.
-There is even an airfield for those wanting to arrive in style in their own plane or helicopter.
+There is even a helicopter pad for those wanting to arrive in style

 Altos de Chavon is situated at the far end of the resort from the reception area.
 A mock sixteenth century Spanish village, it was built as a film set but never used as such.
 It’s home to a number of restaurants, artisan workshops, a museum and night club.
-I enjoyed a lovely Italian meal at La Piazetta, run by a Venetian with a passion for serving great food.
+I enjoyed a lovely Italian meal at La Piazetta, one of two restaurants in that location.

 Altos de Chavon is situated at the far end of the resort from the reception area.
 A mock sixteenth century Spanish village, it was built as a film set but never used as such.
 It’s home to a number of restaurants, artisan workshops, a museum and night club.
-I enjoyed a lovely Italian meal at La Piazetta, run by a Venetian with a passion for serving great food.
+I enjoyed a lovely Italian meal at La Piazetta, one of two restaurants in that location.

 The beach at Minitas includes a beach club with two pools, one for families and the other for adults only.
 A food cart is available for snacks and there is also a restaurant serving lunch and dinner.
-A short distance away, the Marina is crammed with multi-million pound yachts that would not look out of place in Monaco.
+Not everyone arrives by air.
+A short distance away, the Marina is crammed with luxury yachts.
 As well as a range of mooring facilities, owners can take advantage of an ultra-modern shipyard.
 There are also several places to eat with 'millionaire' views.

-More modest but very comfortable accommodation is offered by the 247 hotel rooms, scattered around a vast tropical garden setting, and guests can take advantage of an all-inclusive package.
+More modest but very comfortable accommodation is offered by the 300+ hotel rooms and suites, scattered around a vast tropical garden setting, and guests can take advantage of an all-inclusive package.
+The resort has recently introduced over fifty premier suites which come with their own separate check-in and lounge with its own bar and complementary snacks available all day.
+There is also a new luxury spa with thirteen treatment rooms overlooking lovely views

 As it covers such a large area, guests are also allocated a motorised buggy to get round the resort, so don’t forget to take a driving licence.
 No-one walks in Casa de Campo, not even the golfers on the three golf courses!